Climb Mount Assiniboine – The Matterhorn of the Canadian Rockies

 CLOTHING LIST

-We suggest layers of light, easily carried clothing that allow for fast and easy adjustment to best suit fast changing temperature conditions.
+We suggest layers of light, easily carried clothing that allows for fast and easy adjustment to best suit fast changing temperature conditions.
 We discourage cotton clothing as it causes rapid heat loss when wet.
 Feel free to call us if you have any questions about what to bring.
 This list covers items needed for all likely conditions during the mountaineering season.
 Your guide will go through your clothing and gear with you prior to the climb.

 You will need to bring: